Chemical Peel Washington DC

 - Sunblock must be used for several months

 - Healing is usually quick, much quicker than with a phenol peel

 Planning for a Chemical Peel

 In some states, no medical degree is required to perform a chemical peel – even the strongest phenol peels.
-Many states have laws that permit non-physicians to administer certain peel solutions, but regulate the strengths which they are permitted to apply.
-You should be warned that phenol and TCA peels have been offered by inadequately trained practitioners claiming “miracle techniques” to rejuvenate the skin.
+Many states have laws that permit non-physicians to administer certain peel solutions but regulate the strengths to which they are permitted to apply.
+You should be warned that phenol and TCA peels have been offered by inadequately trained practitioners claiming “ miracle techniques” to rejuvenate the skin.